SycamoreQ/SmartSystemAnalysis/README.md

 2.  **Environment:**
     ```bash
-    # Create a virtual environment (optional but recommended)
+    # Create a virtual environment
     use uv since I used uv so:
     uv init
     uv venv